Privacy and Cookies Policy for www.miventures.co.uk

 When you use different aspects of the Website, we may ask you to supply us with various information about you or anyone whom you represent.
 This Privacy and Cookies Policy sets out the way in which we may use such information.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-For the purpose of the Data Protection Act 1998 (the Act), the data controller is WENTA, and our registration number with the Information Commissioner’s Office is Z3664532.
+For the purpose of the General Data Protection Regulations 2016, the data controller is WENTA, and our registration number with the Information Commissioner’s Office is Z3664532.

 Questions, comments, requests or suggestions regarding this Privacy and Cookies Policy are welcomed and should be addressed to firstname.lastname@example.org.